getify/foi-lang/formalization-work/Foi-Specification.md

 The discipline is intentionally light on ceremony.
 Declaration is required only where effects are first emitted; the compiler tracks their propagation up the call stack silently; a `~<*` handler somewhere before the outermost `%` boundary satisfies coverage.

 A companion category -- **ambient effects** -- is exempted from the discipline entirely.
-A small stdlib-designated set (Log, Random, CurrentTime) is handled by a runtime top-level handler; those effects need no signature declaration and no user-side `~<*` coverage. §6.13.5 specifies the ambient category.
+A small stdlib-designated set (`Effect.Sys.Log`, `Effect.Sys.Random`, `Effect.Sys.CurrentTime`) is handled by a runtime top-level handler; those effects need no signature declaration and no user-side `~<*` coverage. §6.13.5 specifies the ambient category.

 #### §6.13.1 The `:Effects(...)` Clause